Iziop/Smart_contract_for_Gamelab-/README.md

-go app connects to rinkeby network via infura smart contract is deploying to rinkeby
+go app connects to mumbai network via alchemy smart contract is deploying to mumbai

 replaceMysteryToItem - method that "opens" mystery box